CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-mongodb-blueprint.md

 MongoDB is Open Source community owned software with no associated cost to acquire.

 **Who should I contact for support?**
-MongoDB is packaged and provided by CenturyLink as a courtesy to ease startup time.
+MongoDB is packaged and provided by Lumen as a courtesy to ease startup time.
 All support for this Open Source software is provided by the community.
 Please start at http://www.mongodb.org/.

-For issues related to cloud infrastructure, please open a ticket using the [CenturyLink Cloud Support Process](../../Support/how-do-i-report-a-support-issue.md).
+For issues related to cloud infrastructure, please open a ticket using the [Lumen Cloud Support Process](../../Support/how-do-i-report-a-support-issue.md).

 **Creating a User for your Application**
 The database server is created with the admin user as the only user.
 From there you will need to create a user for your Application.
 You can do that by executing the following from your server: